Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors: Policies for Unobservable States

 is optimal if the sources have a single state, i.e., $S_k=1$ for all $k$, each sensor observes exactly one source with probability $p$ and all other sources with probability $0$, and the channel error probabilities are equal, i.e., $q_n=q$ for all $n$. \end{proposition} \begin{proof} This is a special case of~\cite[Theorem 5]{katoda18} with weight $a=1$. \end{proof}

-\section{Policies for unobservable states}
+\section{Policies for Unobservable States}

 In this section, we consider the problem where part of the system states are unobservable and need to be inferred through the measurements.
 We consider two extreme instances of the problem.
-First, we consider the case where the sources, but not their states, can be detected from a measurement, as may for example the case in a camera scenario with image recognition.
+First, we consider the case where the sources, but not their states, can be detected from a measurement with a fixed delay of $\tau\ge 0$ time slots.
+This delay can, for example, represent communication delay and processing time of a cloud-based image recognition process in the camera scenario.
+Such processing is typically much slower than the scheduling interval (i.e., scheduling can happen every few milliseconds whereas cloud processing can be in the order of tens to hundreds of milliseconds).
 We also discuss how to handle the situation in which the source state is revealed by the measurements, as in the camera scenario when the states represent the physical location of the sources.
 In the second instance, we assume that the sources cannot be detected based on the sensor measurement, which is for instance the case for a camera without image recognition, or touch sensors, where several sources can press the sensor, but the sensor reading does not reveal the specific source.
 In contrast to the first instance where only the source states are unobservable, in this case the source AoIs are also unobservable.
 In both cases, we assume that the states and transitions probabilities are known.
 Sometimes, this information may not be available and will need to be learned using e.g., reinforcement learning methods.
 However, such approaches are beyond the scope of this paper.

-The unobservable states leads to a partially observable Markov decision process (POMDP), in which the scheduler needs to keep track of the information obtained through the measurements.
-This information can be represented as a vector that contains all the previous observations and actions, and the time instances at which they were taken/observed.
-By treating the information vector as part of the state, the POMDP can be treated as a fully observable MDP.
-However, the dimension of the information vector increases in every time step, which makes the problem difficult to solve.
-It turns out that a probability distribution over the states, which we refer to as the belief states, $b(\bm{\Lambda})$, is a sufficient statistic~\cite{bertsekas05_part1}.
+The unobservable states lead to a partially observable Markov decision process (POMDP), in which the scheduler needs to keep track of the information obtained through the measurements.
+This information can be represented as a vector that contains all the previous observations and actions, and the instances at which they were taken/observed.
+By treating the information vector as part of the state, the POMDP becomes a fully observable MDP.
+However, the dimension of the information vector increases in every time slot, which makes the problem difficult to solve.
+It turns out that a probability distribution over the states, referred to as the belief states, $b(\bm{\Lambda})$, is a sufficient statistic~\cite{bertsekas05_part1}.
 By including the belief state in the system state and redefining the expected cost as